pranavraikote/epiminds-hackathon/README.md

 Works best with a product, competitive tension, or market context:

 ```
-HubSpot vs Salesforce — campaign for mid-market SaaS
-Figma vs Adobe for independent designers
-Linear vs Jira for fast-moving engineering teams
-Launch campaign for an AI legal assistant
+Can you help me build a campaign for Epiminds?
+Launch a legal AI for solo lawyers who can't afford a $500/hr associate
-Campaign to move developers from AWS to GCP
+Campaign that can convince developers to move from from AWS to GCP
+Cursor vs GitHub Copilot — campaign for indie developers
 ```

-The `vs` keyword activates competitor-split search queries across all agents.
-Without it, agents run broader market intelligence queries.

-Less suited for: abstract brand exercises with no product, pure copywriting with no market context.

 ---